There. I said it.

 Happy freaking New Year.

-Yesterday, I got dressed at, like, 3 o'clock and it felt like a major victory.
+If I can get dressed by like 3 o’clock, it feels like a major victory.
 (Over-celebrating simple daily tasks?
-Yeah, that's clue #2.)
+Yeah, that’s clue #2.)

-Sometimes it means popping a little blue pill.
+Sometimes it means popping a little bitty pill.

-Sometimes you need a Doctor.
-Sometimes you need medication.
-There's really no crime in that.
+Sometimes you need to be reminded that there’s really no crime in that.

-The real crime would be to live your God-given life with your head under a blanket, or your face under your cat's butt... ooorrr, y'know, whatever... when, instead, you could get help and come back to life.
+The real crime would be to live your God-given life with your head under a blanket, or your face under your cat’s butt, when you could get help in the form of a pill and come back to life.

-Do I need Jesus, or Zoloft?
 For today, I think I need need both.
-Maybe you do, too.